d-benvenuti/brexitVisualization/README.md

 # Todo

--	Implement removing from the multiple selection an already selected region.
+-	Update the charts on the right when a region is removed from the multiple selection.
 -	Implement SCXML statecharts.
 -	Check that the numbers in the right charts are updating correctly when a multiple selection occurs.

 # Bugs to fix

--	Function "remove" from the file "classes.js" gives a "is undefined" error when called in file "charts.js".
-You can see it while trying to deselect a region from a multiple selection.
+-	None known.

 # Instructions